vstechapps/fullstack-accelerate/docs/architecture/microservices/index.md

 Microservices offer several advantages, particularly for complex, large-scale applications:

 - 🚀 **Scalability**: Each service can be scaled independently to meet specific demands.
-- 🛡️ **Resilience**: Failure in one service doesn’t necessarily affect the entire application.
+- 🛡️ **Resilience**: Failure in one service doesn't necessarily affect the entire application.
 - ⚡ **Faster Development**: Development teams can work on different services independently, accelerating time-to-market.
 - 🎨 **Flexibility**: Microservices allow using different technologies and programming languages for each service.
 - 🧹 **Easier Maintenance**: Each service is smaller and focused on specific functionality, making it easier to understand, maintain, and modify.